Loading...

 Selective enforcement is a powerful defense in Connecticut.
 If other homes have similar violations but were not fined, this undermines the HOA's enforcement rationale.
 Read our guide on how to respond to HOA violation notices.

-Under CIOA §47-261, you have the right to be heard before fines are imposed:
+Under CIOA §47-244(a)(11), you have the right to notice and an opportunity to be heard before fines are imposed:

 Whether or not you attend a hearing, submit a written response addressing: